emirpasic/gods/README.md

 ####ArrayStack

-This stack structure is based on a array.
+This stack structure is back by ArrayList.

 All operations are guaranted constant time performance.